 Suggested Tweaks: If you can't track down walleye, Ruhlman also recommends grouper, snapper, and halibut.
 You can serve this with whatever you'd like, but Ruhlman's cauliflower recipe in the same book—which takes a while and uses more butter than you can probably imagine—is definitely worth trying at least once.

 Adapted from Michael Ruhlman's Ruhlman's Twenty

-- 4 walleye fillets, about six ounce each, skin removed
+4 walleye fillets, about six ounces each, skin removed